EstimatedEst. Read Time: 18 minutes

 finger flexion of the forearm

 Holding that form, I want you to close your hand, but not like you’re making a fist.
 Simply, bring the fingers down.
-Again, you’ll notice a contraction in the forearm but not like the wrist flexion.
+Again, you’ll notice a contraction in the forearm finger flexors but not like the wrist flexion.

 PRONATION